Additional ID requirements

 true copy of the original, certified by the issuing government agency.

-If your licence, driving record and ID are in a language other than English, they have to be translated by an
+If your licence, driving record or ID are in a language other than English, they must be translated by an

 ICBC-approved translator.
-The fees and services vary for each translator - please contact them for more information.
+Note that fees and services vary for each translator - please contact them for more information.

-If your name has changed (or is different from the name shown on your ID) you must
+If your name has changed (or is different from the name shown on your ID),

 If you were born outside Canada and don't have the required primary ID, please contact

-When you first become our customer we will take your full legal name and date of birth from what we call a foundation document.
-A foundation document is a type of identification that establishes or changes your full legal name and date of birth.
+When you first become our customer we will take your full legal name and date of birth from what we call a foundation document, a type of identification that establishes or changes your full legal name and date of birth.